KAVANAMP/DSA_learnings/README.md

-Space Complexity : it measures the amount of memory an alg uses in relation to the input size Auxilliary space- extra space used by the alg beyond the input size
+Space Complexity : it measures the amount of memory an alg uses in relation to the input size Auxilliary space- extra space used by the alg beyond the input size In place algorithms - algorithms that use a constant amount of extra space are called in-place algorithms and have an auxiliary space complexity of O(1).

+Ex:Bubble sort